nadavoved/another_analysis/README.md

     - python3.11 -m venv venv
     - ./venv/Scripts/activate
     - pip install -r requirements.txt
-- To get the data, either run `gather.py` located in root folder, or add the data manually to the `data` folder.
+- To get the data, either run `gather.py` located in root folder, or add the data manually to the `data` folder. <mark> NOTE - `gather.py` will download and extract the data automatically.</mark>

+- After getting the data,
-- run `load.py` for loading time and memory optimizations. **REQUIRED**
+run `load.py` for loading time and memory optimizations. **REQUIRED**
 ___
 ### About Optimization:
 **Initially, all yearly dataset consume a lot of memory:**